Israeli paramedics: 2 dead in synagogue bleacher collapse | Law-Order

 The Israeli military said in a statement that it dispatched medics and other search and rescue troops to assist at the scene.
 Army helicopters were airlifting the injured.

 The mayor of Givat Zeev said the building was unfinished and dangerous, and that the police had ignored previous calls to take action.
 Jerusalem police chief Doron Turgeman said the disaster was a case of “negligence” and that there would likely be arrests.
 Deddi Simhi, head of the Israel Fire and Rescue service, told Israel's Channel 12 that “this building is not finished.
 It doesn't even have a permit for occupancy, and therefore let alone holding events in it.”
-Television footage from the scene showed the building was incomplete, with exposed concrete and boards visible.
-The accident comes weeks after a stampede at a religious festival in northern Israel that killed 45 ultra-Orthodox Jews.
+Television footage from the scene showed the building was incomplete, with exposed concrete and boards and plastic sheeting as windows.
+A sign in Hebrew pasted to a wall of the building warned that “for safety reasons entrance to the site is forbidden.”
+The accident comes weeks after a stampede at a religious festival in northern Israel that killed 45 ultra-Orthodox Jews, the deadliest civilian disaster in the country's history.

+The stampede at Mount Meron on April 29 came after years of warnings that the holy site was unsafe for the tens of thousands of visitors it draws each year for the Lag Baomer holiday.
+This year's festivities were attended by about 100,000 people, most of them ultra-Orthodox Jews, after powerful ultra-Orthodox politicians reportedly pressured Prime Minister Benjamin Netanyahu and others to lift attendance restrictions.

+Experts had long warned the Mount Meron complex was inadequately equipped to handle the enormous crowds that flock there during the springtime holiday, and that the existing state of infrastructure was a safety risk.

-The stampede triggered renewed criticism over the broad autonomy granted to the country's politically powerful ultra-Orthodox minority.
+The disaster triggered renewed criticism over the broad autonomy granted to the country's politically powerful ultra-Orthodox minority.

 Last year, many ultra-Orthodox communities flouted coronavirus safety restrictions, contributing to high outbreak rates in their communities and angering the broader secular public.